eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Topic Filtering
 ===============

-|ddsrouter| allows filtering of DDS :term:`Topics<Topic>`, that is, it allows defining which DDS Topics are going to be
+|ddsrouter| allows filtering of DDS :term:`Topics<Topic>`, that is, it allows to define which DDS Topics are going to be
 relayed by the application.
-This way, it is possible to define a set of rules in |ddsrouter| to filter those data that the user do not want to be forwarded.
-It is not mandatory to define a rule set in the configuration file.
+This way, it is possible to define a set of rules in |ddsrouter| to filter those data samples the user does not wish to forward.
+It is not mandatory to define such set of rules in the configuration file.
 In this case, a DDS Router will forward all the data published under the topics that it automatically discovers within the DDS network to which it connects.

 To define these data filtering rules based on the Topics to which they belong, three lists are available:

-* Builtin topics list (``builtin-topics``)
 * Allowed topics list (``allowlist``)
 * Block topics list (``blocklist``)
+* Builtin topics list (``builtin-topics``)

 These three lists of topics listed above are defined by a tag in the *YAML* configuration file, which defines a *YAML* vector (``[]``).